Heather is happiest when taking a beautiful photo, creating something in her kitchen, or elbows-deep in a DIY project.

 - Small pastas like the star and letter shapes are perfect for adding directly to your soup and don't require pre-boiling.
 I like to boil and drain larger pastas (like the mini penne) to get rid of the extra starch.
 The excess starch from pastas and noodles can also cause your soup base to become too thick.
 I also don't rinse my pasta.

-- This recipe serves two—simply double ingredients for four servings.
+- This recipe serves two—simply double the ingredients for four servings.

 What Kind of Pasta Should I Use?